top of page

 GROWING & COOKING TIPS

 There are different ways to prepare chestnuts and the best are boiled, roasted or grilled.
 The peel, first and foremost, has to be scored to prevent bursting.
 Boiled chestnuts are good for adding in a soup, dip and spread.
-You only need to make one cut on the peeled half across the width of the flatter side and bring to a boil for 5 minutes if you want to keep them a bit more solid, and for tender flesh, boil them for up to 15 minutes.
+You only need to make one cut on the peeled half across the width of the flatter side and bring to a boil for 5 minutes if you want to keep them a bit more solid, but for tender flesh, boil them for up to 15 minutes.
 For roasting or grilling, you cut a shallow X on each nut and cook them in an oven or on the grill until the shell splits open.
 This way reveals the flavours of the nuts much more distinctly and keeps the texture firm.
-Peeling can be a bit of work but will keep your hands warm as they need to be hot while you remove both skins.
+Peeling can be a bit of work, but it will keep your hands warm as they need to be hot while you remove both skins.
 Some varieties will peel easier than others.
 A good tip is to place your chestnuts in a bowl with cold water after you cut them for about 5 minutes before cooking.
 As soon as they are cooked, wrap your chestnuts in a clean tea towel for 5 minutes and remove a chestnut one by one to peel while still warm.
 Check out this Roasting Chestnuts post for more tips about roasting and peeling.

 Chestnut cooking festival at home • Photography © Bottle and Brush Studio 2022

 Chestnuts of our region can be purchased in season directly at the farm where they are produced, or in local produce shops and co-ops.
 Make sure you choose firm, heavy, unblemished nuts that do not rattle when shaking them and keep them in a cool dry place (fridge is best) until needed (I would not wait more than 10 days).
 If you want to grow your own, you need space as they are big trees and you'll also need two for cross-pollination.
 You also need patience as it will take them a few years to start producing.
-If you know someone that has trees on their land and is not very interested in cooking the nuts (which often happens!), ask them if you can pick some before the birds and critters get a feast on them.
+If you know someone who has trees on their land and is not very interested in cooking the nuts (which often happens!), ask them if you can collect some before the birds and critters feast on them.
 And as for cooking ideas, wow there are so many!
 You can use them in any savoury dish like vegetables or potato side, blend in soup and dips, make stuffings, make gluten-free cretons, desserts, etc. A fabulous French confectionery you can also make if you like a bit of cooking challenge is the "marrons glacés", meaning iced or glazed chestnuts.
 It takes about a week to make and is so worth it.
 You'll understand after tasting them and know why they are expensive and rare if you are cooking them successfully!

 "Marrons Glacés" (glazed chestnuts) • Photography © Bottle and Brush Studio 2022